Lokkenpok/smoothieficator/README.md

 # Smoothieficator

 A free and open lyrics and chords teleprompter web application.
-This tool allows musicians to load songs from Ultimate Guitar, enter songs manually, and display them in a teleprompter-style view for live performances.
+This tool allows musicians to load songs from chord/lyric sources, enter songs manually, and display them in a teleprompter-style view for live performances.

+## Requirements

+- Any modern web browser (Chrome, Firefox, Edge, Safari, etc.)
+- No installation or backend required

 ## Features

 - **Streamlined Interface**: Clean, compact design with a unified top bar for all controls
 - **Multiple Song Import Methods**:
-  - Copy-paste from Ultimate Guitar (recommended for best formatting)
+  - Copy-paste from any chord/lyric site or document
   - Manual song entry
 - **Song Management**:
   - Automatically saves all imported songs locally
   - Easy browsing through your saved song library
   - Delete unwanted songs with a single click
+- **Import/Export**:
+  - Export all your saved songs as a JSON file for backup or transfer
+  - Import a previously exported JSON file to restore your songs
 - **Auto-scrolling Teleprompter**:
   - Adjustable speeds
   - Precise chord positioning and formatting